Jubatian/rrpge-spec/specs/index.rst

 File "names.rst"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Conventions for the interpretation of ID values (User ID's and Nonvolatile save ID's).
+Conventions for the interpretation of User ID values.

 File "ropddump.rst"